Chrisfufu/KotlinPractice/README.md

 The error handling is using the default of Kotlin Spring framework.
 The error code is mentioned in question 1.

 5.
 Yes.
 It is deployable.
 I deployed it on Cybera server.
 It's for free.
+of Course, Kotlin Spring Boot can also deploy on AWS or Heroku.
 API:

 Get Method: